 3. Entrenched Employees

-They stay in the job because of their investment, psychological preservation, and a perception that there are few career opportunities.
+They stay in the job because of their investment, psychological preservation, and perception that there are few career opportunities.

 4. Supervisors and Career Counseling